Thomas Shaw (composer): At the Drury Lane

 Other music composed by Shaw for Drury Lane includes instrumental works such as chamber music, piano sonatas, a violin concerto as well as various pieces of operatic music (overtures, airs, songs, choruses, marches, vocal duets and trios).
 His operatic music was either composed as incidental music to new productions, used in lieu of older numbers in reprisal of works by other composers, or inserted in pasticcios.

 He wrote an overture and other instrumental interludes for the revival of Michael Arne's Cymon in 1791.
 According to advertisements both the overture to The Island of Saint Marguerite and the instrumental pieces for Cymon were published in parts, but they seem to have mostly survived in keyboard arrangements, except for a Spirituoso interlude and the Marches in the Procession for which a full score still exists.
 Thereafter Shaw composed only the occasional song for Drury Lane, even though he later became one of the theatre's proprietors.
+Though in 1792, Shaw is still employed by the theatre as 'leader of the band', whilst Linley Sen. is the official 'composer to theatre' and one of the proprietors, and, as late as 1797-1800, Shaw is still employed in the same capacity, whilst, by then, William Linley, had succeeded his father as 'composer to theatre'.

+A Grand Selection of Sacred Music from the Works of Handel concert took place on Wednesday 12 March 1794 at the Drury Lane theatre, the stage of which, for the occasion, was decorated to resemble "a Gothic Cathedral, with illuminated stained glass windows".
+As per his employment status, Shaw took part as leader of the band, playing under the direction of Linley Sen. and Stephen Storace.
+Among the vocal soloists was the internationally known soprano Nancy Storace.